Argentina: The government announced the closure of INADI

 To the Ministry of Justice

-Within hours of Adorni's announcement, the Ministry of Justice issued a statement criticizing the efficiency of INADI and announcing that the tasks of "caring for anyone who suffers from any type of discrimination, xenophobia, and/or racism" would be absorbed by that ministry.
+Within hours of Adorni's announcement, the Ministry of Justice issued a statement criticizing the efficiency of INADI and announcing that the tasks of "protecting any person who suffers any type of discrimination, xenophobia and/or racism" will be absorbed by that ministry.

 The National Institute Against Discrimination, Xenophobia, and Racism (INADI) was created in July 1995 through Law 24,515.
-This followed the attack on the AMIA mutual insurance company, which left 85 dead and 300 injured.
-Its objective is "the development of national policies and concrete measures to combat discrimination, xenophobia, and racism, promoting and implementing actions to this end," as stated in Article 2 of the law passed on July 5, 1995.
+This followed the bombing of the AMIA Jewish community center, which left 85 dead and 300 wounded.
+Its objective is "the development of national policies and concrete measures to combat discrimination, xenophobia, and racism, promoting and carrying out actions for this purpose," as stated in Article 2 of the law passed on July 5, 1995.

-Among its functions, INADI is tasked with designing and promoting educational campaigns aimed at social and cultural pluralism.
-It is also responsible for eliminating discriminatory, xenophobic, or racist attitudes, and receiving and centralizing complaints about such behavior.
+Among its functions, INADI is tasked with designing and promoting educational campaigns that foster social and cultural pluralism.
+It is also responsible for eliminating discriminatory, xenophobic, or racist attitudes, and for receiving and centralizing complaints about such conduct.

 SUPPORT US